Browse by Medical Category

-In 2003, the laboratory established a dual fluoroscopic image system (known currently as DFIS in the literature) that could accurately determine in-vivo 6DOF musculoskeletal joint kinematics.
-This technique has since contributed to a series of pioneering papers reporting the in-vivo function of the human ankle, knee, elbow, shoulder and spine.
-Many of these works were the first data ever observed in these musculoskeletal joints.
-The laboratory was the first to report on the in-vivo cartilage deformation of the knee under weightbearing conditions.
-In the recent years, the laboratory has focused on orthopaedic translational research, such as developing the next generation of total hip and knee arthroplasty.
+In 2003, the Orthopaedic Bioengineering Laboratory established a dual fluoroscopic image system (known currently as DFIS in the literature) that could accurately determine in-vivo six degrees of freedom (6DOF) musculoskeletal joint kinematics.
+This technique has since contributed to a series of pioneering research papers reporting the in-vivo function of patients with joint replacement implants during functional activities.
+Many of these works were the first data ever observed in patients with joint replacement implants.
+The laboratory continues to focus on orthopaedic translational research including developing the next generation of total hip and knee arthroplasty in order to optimize patient outcome.